Hidden Costs After Moving Into a Home

 1. Utility setup and service connection costs

 Utilities are one of the first post-move costs.
 Electricity, gas, heating fuel, water, sewer, waste collection, internet, and other services may require deposits, transfer fees, installation appointments, equipment rental, or new account charges.
-Some services may be billed monthly, while others may arrive quarterly, annually, or through municipal accounts.

 2. Locks, keys, access, and basic security